jessepav/lacygoill-wiki-backup/tmux/mouse.md

 Similarly, you can double left-click on a Vim tab page title to select it.
 It works because there's no `DoubleClick1Pane` key binding.
-But if there was one, you would need  to make sure tmux forwards the mouse event to Vim:
+But if there was  one, you would need to make sure tmux  forward the mouse event to Vim:

     # we disable `MouseDown1Pane` so that only a double click can select a Vim tab page (not a single click)